Brave, braver, bravest

 How an architecture firm learned to speak from a place of fearlessness

 SCB’s origins are the stuff of mythology.
-The firm was founded by a fierce Allied fighter pilot.
+Its namesakes made daring bets in the Great Depression, fought in the skies during World War II, and invented a new way of living in modern cities.
 It advanced bold urban ideas in an era of suburban flight.
 It managed to combine imaginative design with meticulous attention to the human scale of everyday life.
 In its ninety-plus years, SCB expanded to four offices throughout the US that continue to shape transportation infrastructures, university campuses, and city living.
 Yet there was a sense that the firm’s unassuming, Midwestern-inflected work ethos was preventing SCB from fully celebrating its impact.
 As it matured and grew, SCB had become too humble.

 In initial conversations with firm leadership, staff, and clients, we saw the disconnect between SCB’s extraordinary body of work and its unassuming, at times hesitating, tone of voice.
 And we agreed that while humility was endearing, the firm also needed to cultivate a confident posture.